-Relevant skills for web developers
+Relevant expertise for web developers

 Web developers depend on their technical knowledge to perform their work tasks, like programming and design.
 They are also expected to have good soft skills that help them manage their workload and work with other people on projects.
 Listed below are a combination of hard and soft skills for a web developer:

-- Analytical skills: It’s crucial to analyse the needs and requirements of a project so goals can be successfully implemented.
+- Analytical skills: It’s crucial to analyze the needs and requirements of a project so goals can be successfully implemented.
 Analytical skills can be proven very useful for developers to make essential distinctions to create a variety of successful websites.